Long-range current-induced spin accumulation in chiral crystals: Results and Discussion

-Before starting the analysis of specific materials, let us briefly overview the computational approach allowing the calculation of the spin accumulation for arbitrary SOC.
-The equilibrium electron distribution in a crystal can be described by the Fermi distribution function $f^{0}_{\bm{k}}$.
-Due to the time reversal symmetry, the expectation values of the spin operator $\bm{S}$ at the opposite momenta cancel, resulting in a zero net spin polarization.
-When an electric field $\bm{E}$ is applied, the spin polarized Fermi surface shifts as a result of the applied field and the non-equilibrium distribution $f_{\bm{k}} = f^{0}_{\bm{k}}+\delta f_{\bm{k}}$ generates a net spin polarization:
+We will start with a brief overview of the implemented computational approach that allows the calculation of the spin accumulation for arbitrary SOC.
+The equilibrium electron distribution in a crystal can be described by the Fermi distribution function $f^{0}_{\mathbf{k}}$.
+Due to the time reversal symmetry, the expectation values of the spin operator $\mathbf{S}$ at the opposite momenta cancel, resulting in a zero net spin polarization.
+Upon the flow of charge current, the spin polarized Fermi surface shifts as a result of the applied field and the non-equilibrium distribution $f_{\mathbf{k}} = f^{0}_{\mathbf{k}}+\delta f_{\mathbf{k}}$ generates a net spin polarization:

-We can calculate $\delta f_{\bm{k}}$ in the framework of the semi-classical Boltzmann transport theory and write:
+We can calculate $\delta f_{\mathbf{k}}$ in the framework of the semi-classical Boltzmann transport theory and write:

-where $\tau_{\bm{k} }$ is the relaxation time and $\bm{v}_{\bm{k}}$ the group velocity.
+where $\tau_{\mathbf{k} }$ is the relaxation time and $\mathbf{v}_{\mathbf{k}}$ the group velocity.

-Because the charge current density can be expressed using the same $\delta f_{\bm{k}}$,\cite{ziman}
+Because the charge current density can be expressed using the same $\delta f_{\mathbf{k}}$,\cite{ziman}

 we can introduce the spin accumulation tensor $\chi$ defined as the ratio of the quantities from Eqs. (\ref{delta_s}) and (\ref{current}),

 in which we assumed the constant relaxation time approximation.
 The induced spin accumulation per unit volume can be then calculated from the formula,